neurodata/r-mgc/README.md

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz).
+The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

 ## Software Requirements